Kansas TikTok star passes away, but his legacy remains

-WICHITA, Kan.
-(KSNW) — Parents love, a rare disease, and social media coming together with the hopes of making a difference.
+WICHITA, Kan. — Parents’ love, a rare disease and social media are coming together with the hopes of making a difference.

 Marky Jaquez was 21 years old.
 He had a rare skin disease called epidermolysis bullosa.
 It is also known as the butterfly disease because the skin is as fragile as a butterfly wing and can break just at the touch of the skin.